Probate Q&A Series

 • Asking after a deadline: You must show excusable neglect; simple oversight without details may not suffice.

-• Assuming consent is enough: Even if everyone agrees, file a written stipulation (up to 30 days) or a consent motion so the clerk knows to reset the calendar.
+• Assuming consent is enough: Even if everyone agrees, file a written motion or consent request so the clerk knows to reset the calendar.

-• Service missteps: Serve motions and stipulations on all parties under Rule 5; failure to serve can delay or derail your request.
+• Service missteps: Serve motions on all parties under Rule 5; failure to serve can delay or derail your request.

-• Transfer trap: If a party plans to transfer a proceeding within the clerk’s permissive jurisdiction, do not let a continuance hearing occur before serving the transfer notice.
+• Transfer trap: If a party plans to transfer a proceeding within the clerk’s permissive jurisdiction, do not let the first hearing occur before serving the transfer notice.

 • Attendance/accommodations: Some counties allow remote appearances or have local administrative orders; ask the clerk’s office early if you need a remote or accessibility accommodation.